 - If your doctor has prescribed medication for hypertension, take it as directed.
 Follow these links to more information about medications for hypertension and heart disease or hypertension and stroke.

-- Reduce the amount of sodium you eat.
+- Reduce the amount of salt you eat.
 High sources of sodium are found in highly processed foods.
 This includes fast foods, prepared meals, processed meats (such as hot dogs and lunch meats), canned and dried soups, bottled dressing, packaged sauces, condiments and salty snacks.
 Also try to limit your use of salt in cooking and at the table.
 Heart & Stroke recommends that Canadians eat less than 2,300 mg of sodium (about 1 tsp / 5 mL of salt) a day total from processed foods and salt added during food preparation and at the table.
 If you have high blood pressure, the recommendation is to eat less than 2000 mg of sodium per day

-- Eat a healthy, balanced diet that is lower in salt and fat (especially saturated and trans fats).
+- Eat a healthy, balanced diet that is lower in salt and fat (especially saturated fat).
 Get tips on healthy eating and learn more about the DASH eating plan, which can help lower your high blood pressure.

 - Be physically active for at least 150 minutes per week doing moderate- to vigorous-intensity aerobic physical activity, in bouts of 10 minutes or more.
 Speak to your healthcare provider before starting a physical activity program.